Nikolai Fefilov: 1985 murder and Ivan Antropov case

 On 6 May 1985, on the lakeside of the Staro-Moskovsky road, Fefilov raped and strangled a 21-year-old art and technical school student named Larisa Dyachuk.
-He then proceeded to abuse her corpse, again, inserting a stick into her genitalia.
+He then further mistreated her corpse, again, inserting a stick into her genitalia.
 The girl's clothes and items were then scattered around the crime scene.
 Fefilov did not hide the body, but took the ring, medallion, wristwatch and medical scalpel from the victim.
 Her corpse was found on 17 May.

 A month later, the two underage Yashkin brothers, who were forced to confess to Dyachuk's murder, were detained and named two of their acquaintances as accomplices.
 The Yashkins were kept under arrest until the autumn of 1985, but they failed to prove their involvement in the murder.

 Then, on suspicion of the same murder, Ivan Antropov, a fireman from the forestry enterprise, was arrested.
 Paint was found on his jacket, which, according to experts' opinions, was identical to that found among Dyachuk's things.
 Re-examination established that the paint on Antropov's jacket and the colours of the murdered girl did not have a common genetic basis.

 Despite the absence of evidence to his guilt, Antropov's case was twice brought to court and returned for further investigation.
 Ivan Antropov was under arrest for ten months in a pre-trial detention centre until the next year, when the real killer committed a new murder.